-MANIFESTATION HEARINGS: In any situation where TAS considers a suspension or expulsion for a student with an IEP or 504, TAS follows the provisions outlined in the IDEA law regarding manifestation meetings and hearing protocols.
+In any situation where TAS considers a suspension or expulsion for a student with an IEP or 504, TAS follows the provisions outlined in the IDEA law regarding manifestation meetings and hearing protocols.
 A manifestation determination meeting will be held any time a student is subject to possible suspension or expulsion greater than 10 school days, whether consecutive or cumulative.
 A team of individuals, including members of the student's micro-village, parents, general education teachers, special education teachers, the Head of School, and a certified child psychologist, will meet for the manifestation determination meeting.
 The purpose of this meeting is ultimately to answer two important questions: (1) "was the behavior caused by or directly and substantially related to the child's disability?" and (2) "was the behavior a direct result of the school's failure to implement the child's IEP?"
-If the IEP team concludes the behavior in question was the result of (a) the student's disability or (b) the school's failure to implement the student's IEP, then no further disciplinary action is taken, and the school conducts an internal investigation to determine root causes and to improve support plans and their implementation.
+If the IEP team concludes the behavior in question was the result of (a) the student's disability or (b) the school conducts an internal investigation to determine root causes and to improve support plans and their implementation.
 If the IEP team concludes the behavior in question was not the result of (a) the student's disability or (b) the school's failure to implement the student's IEP, then the school proceeds with the disciplinary process as outlined for all students.